Facebook Data MiningWednesday, August 4, 2021

-Talking about this Facebook API which is known as Graph API, it is one kind of interface with REST (Representational State Transfer), which is based on the network architecture.
+Talking about this Facebook API which is known as Graph API, is one kind of interface with REST (Representational State Transfer), which is based on the network architecture.
 It implies that Facebook calls functions by using remote methods, like HTTP, GET, POST to send messages and echo back REST service.

 "message": "Unknown path components: /CONNECTION_TYPE",

-Users should feel happy to hear this: there has been a R package which is known as the Rfacebook Package.
+Users should feel happy to hear this: there has been an R package which is known as the Rfacebook Package.
 It provides an interface to the Facebook API.
-For mining Facebook using R, the Rfacebook package provides functions that allow R to access Facebook’s API to get information about posts, comments, likes, group that mention specific keywords & much more.
+For mining Facebook using R, the Rfacebook package provides functions that allow R to access Facebook’s API to get information about posts, comments, likes, groups that mention specific keywords & much more.
 Then we can use the specific commands like below to search pages.

 Would like to know more, please visit http://www.octoparse.com/

-Visual Scraper is another great free web scraper with simple point-and-click interface and could be used to collect data from the web.
+Visual Scraper is another great free web scraper with a simple point-and-click interface and could be used to collect data from the web.
 You can get real-time data from several web pages and export the extracted data as CSV, XML, JSON or SQL files.

 The freeware, which is available for Windows, enables you to scrape data from up to 50,000 web pages for only one user.
-Besides the SaaS, VisualScraper offer web scraping service such as data delivery services and createing software extractors services.
+Besides the SaaS, Visual Scraper offers web scraping services such as data delivery services and creating software extractors services.